ricardoquesada/bluepad32/docs/programmers_guide_raw.md

 !!! note "TL;DR"

     Bluepad32 / BTstack are **NOT** multithreaded.
-    Only call Bluepad32 and BTstack APIs from the BTstack thread.
+    Only call Bluepad32 and BTstack APIs from the BTstack thread, or use the designated `*_safe` cross-thread wrappers.

 ### What's safe to call from BTstack thread